 The work of COPUOS has been assisted by the two subcommittees, the Scientific and Technical Subcommittee and the Legal Subcommittee.
 The complex issues which have arisen alongside the development of space technology are the main concern of the two COPUOS Subcommittees, which met for the first time in Geneva in 1962 and then regularly each year.

-Members of COPUOS are States and since 1959, the membership of COPUOS has grown continuosly, currently it has 77 members, which makes COPUOS one of the largest Committees in the United Nations.
+Members of COPUOS are States and since 1959 the membership of COPUOS has grown continuosly, making COPUOS one of the largest Committees in the United Nations.
 In addition to States a number of international organizations, including both intergovernmental and non-governmental organizations, have observer status with COPUOS and its Subcommittees.

 UNOOSA provides the Secretariat services to COPUOS and its two Subcommittees, which continue to serve as a unique platform for maintaining outer space for peaceful purposes at the international level.